Whispers from the Woodland Realm

 This is British wildlife artwork that works both as a fox portrait and as part of a wider mythic story.

-Silent Ember is part of the Monthly Print Club — a collector’s subscription for Woodland Realm artwork, British wildlife art and Guardian stories.
+Silent Ember is part of the Compass Keepers Monthly Print Club — a collector’s subscription for Woodland Realm artwork, British wildlife art, guardian stories, lore cards, colouring pages, and map fragments that build month by month into a hidden atlas.

 Categories: : Art, Materials & Studio Notes

-Woodland-themed flat lay showing fox artwork and envelopes labeled Monthly Print Club – promotes joining Karie‑Ann’s Monthly Print Club for new art prints every month
+Woodland-themed flat lay showing fox artwork and envelopes labeled Monthly Print Club – promotes joining Karie‑Ann’s Monthly Print Club for new art prints every month, become a compass keeper

 Rustic woodland flat lay featuring the Woodland Echo newsletter with wolf illustration and Realm Keepers logo – promotes subscribing to the newsletter for stories, artwork, and studio notes twice a month.